© 2002-2012 Bob Hackett & Sander Kingsepp

 After a difficult transfer in the rough sea of a German officer and a

-Cdr Izu suggests to Musenberg that they proceed to Sabang together until
+Cdr Izu suggests to Musenberg that they proceed to Sabang together to

 and tobacco.
 They refuse, but do accept some potatoes.